gunthermaier/specialIssueTOC/README.md

 ## How to improve this plugin

 The plugin was tested on my test installation of OJS (Version 3.3.0.11) and the test installation of WU (Version 3.3.0.8).
-It is installed and running on the  management version of WU which hoss REGION (https://region.ersa.org).
+It is installed and running on the  management version of WU which hosts REGION (https://region.ersa.org).

 The plugin probably shows my limited knowledge of PHP and of the structure of OJS.
 Probably, the database search can be streamlines and improved.
 The current version is the result of myself searching around in the database to find a connection between a subject entry and a submissionID.
 I then hardcoded this query into the plugin.
 This should be reviewed and probably improved.

-Also, the plugin assumes that it should process only issues witth a description.
+Also, the plugin assumes that it should process only issues with a description.
 This should be generalized and the user should be given the opportunity to change this.